 That hotel made an incredible Cosmopolitan.
 Possibly the best I’ve ever tasted, or maybe it was just a case of the first time with any new thing being so memorable.
 Whatever the case, my first thought on tasting it was “fresh.”

 Some bars make this drink more sweet, and it’s all a matter of personal preference.
-If you prefer them on the dry side, you definitely want to use Citron and fresh lime, and fresh grapefruit juice if it’s available.
+If you prefer them on the dry side, you definitely want to use Citron and fresh lime.

 The orange liqueur is Cointreau, officially, but other versions call for triple sec.
 It’s also good with Patron Citronge.

-For the cranberry juice, you just want a standard bottle of grocery store cranberry juice, which is actually a blend of cranberry with some sweeter fruit juices.
-Fresh or pure cranberry juice would be too tart for most cocktails.
+For the cranberry juice, you just want a standard bottle of grocery store cranberry juice, which is actually a blend of cranberry with some sweeter fruit juices to ease the tartness.